Fire Code Compliance

 Permitted Installation

 Licensed installation of all system components — amplifiers, donor and coverage antennas, coaxial cabling, battery backup, and monitoring equipment.
-We pull all required permits and coordinate with your general contractor or building management to minimize disruption during the install.
+All required permits are pulled and the work is coordinated with your general contractor or building management to minimize disruption during the install.

 04